lofar-astron/prefactor/README.md

 * at least some documentation

 Version 1.0 does not include:
-* grouping of subbands by actual frequency instead of file number (see branch sort-by-freq for this feature)
+* grouping of subbands by actual frequency instead of file number
-* speed and disk usage improvements by optimized usage of NDPPP (see branch dppp-gaincal for this feature)
+* speed and disk usage improvements by optimized usage of NDPPP
 * applying Ionospheric RM corrections
-(Stay tuned for version 2.)
+(Stay tuned for version 2. and / or check out the branch v2.0-devel)

 There is a wiki page with more or less useful hints: http://www.lofar.org/wiki/doku.php?id=public:user_software:prefactor